SamKnows/On-net-installer/README.md

 Note: We recommend opening a range of TCP and UDP ports for proper operation of our services.
 We list the primary ports used by our applications for informative purposes.

-Entries with a shaded background are only required for managed installations.

 | Source IP | Protocol(s) | Port(s)   | Purpose                                             |
 | --------- | ----------- | --------- | --------------------------------------------------- |
 | ALL       | TCP         | 80, 443   | Test Traffic to Nginx (HTTP + HTTPS)                |